 Framing a Floor

-Using the Floor Joist Span Table (Live Load = 40 lbs/ft2 - S. Pine), we can see that, in order to span 16 feet, 2x12 Southern Pine (#2 grade) joists, spaced 16 inches apart, are required.
-These floor joists have a maximum span of 16-6 (16 feet + 6 inches), when spaced 16 inches apart.
-Using our example floor plan, a total of 19 16-foot 2x12 joists would be required.
+Using the Floor Joist Span Table (where Live Load = 40 lbs/ft² - S. Pine), we can see that, in order to span 16 feet, the 2x12 Southern Pine (#2 grade) joists, spaced 16 inches apart, can be used.
+These floor joists have a maximum span of 16-6 (16 feet + 6 inches) when spaced 16 inches apart.
+In the floor framing plan below, nineteen 2x12 joists @ 16 feet long would be required to carry the load.

-The second joist framing plan (below) shows a properly supported girder or beam placed in the middle of the 16-foot dimension, thus creating two 8-foot spans.
-Using the same span table as above (Live Load = 40 lbs/ft2 - S. Pine), we can see that 2x8 joists can be used (with floor joists spaced 24" apart) for the required 8' span, with a maximum span of 9-8, resulting in a total of 13 16-foot 2x8 joists - a considerable cost savings.
-You could, alternatively, choose to purchase 26 8-foot 2x8 joists, in lieu of the 16-footers.
-Of course, the cost of the beam/girder would need to be factored in, to determine the overall cost of this floor joist layout.
+The second joist framing plan (below) shows a properly supported girder or beam placed in the middle of the 16-foot dimension, thus creating two 8-foot joist spans.
+Using the same span table as above (Live Load = 40 lbs/ft² - S. Pine), we can see that 2x8 joists can be used (with floor joists spaced 24" apart) for the required 8' span, with a maximum span of 9-8, resulting in a total of 13 16-foot 2x8 joists (considerable cost savings).
+Of course, you would need to factor in the cost of the beam or girder if you choose this design.
+Alternatively, you could purchase 26 8-footers.
+There are many framing options.
+You have to explore the pros and cons of each plan.

-I prefer the second floor joist plan, when framing a floor.
+I prefer the second-floor joist plan when framing a floor.
 2x12s are heavy, especially 16-footers, and are hard to work with, compared to 2x8 material.
-Smaller dimensional lumber (2x8s in this example) are considerably less expensive (per foot) than the larger 2x12 material.
-Longer lengths also tend to be more expensive.
+Smaller dimensional lumber (2x8s in this example) is considerably less expensive (per foot) than the larger 2x12 material.
+Longer lengths also tend to be more expensive and hard to find.

 Squaring a Floor Frame

-If the floor framing is not perfectly level and square, the difference will haunt the builder throughout the entire construction process, right down to the last piece of trim.
-If the floor is not level or square, neither will be the walls or ceiling or roof.
+If the floor framing is not perfectly level and square, the difference will haunt the builder throughout the construction process.
+If the floor is not level or square, neither will the decking, walls, ceiling, or roof.

-One of the nice things about the Pythagorean Theorem is that there is an easy-to-remember 3-4-5 proportion that you can use to square anything.
-Basically, if side A equals 3, and side B equals 4, then side C (the long side) will equal 5.
+One of the magical things about the Pythagorean Theorem is that there is an easy-to-remember 3-4-5 proportion that you can use to square anything.
+Basically, if side A equals 3 feet and side B equals 4 feet, then side C (the long side) will equal 5 feet.

 Any combination of numbers proportional to 3-4-5 will work (3-4-5, 6-8-10, 12-16-20, 30-40-50, etc.).

-For example: On any frame, measure 12' from the 90° corner and make a mark on the frame.
-Measure 16' from the same 90° corner along the adjacent framing, and make a mark.
-The distance between the two marks should be 20'.
+For example: On any frame, measure 12 feet from the 90° corner and make a mark on the outside edge of the frame.
+Next, measure 16' from the same 90° corner along the adjacent framing, and make a mark.
+The space between the two pencil marks should be exactly 20'.
 If they are not, the frame is out of square and should be adjusted.

 Another option for checking the square of a frame is to cross-measure the opposing corners.
 If the frame is square, the numbers will be equal.